nesdown/ConwayLife/README.md

 ## How to build?
 Pretty simple!
 All the files from framework are already here.
-Just clone the repository and move ConwayLife folder on love.exe.
+Just clone the repository, create a folder with main.lua and move it on love.exe.
 If you are on Linux or Mac, you can find needed package here - https://love2d.org/

 ## Some screenshots?